jwplayer/jwplayer-documentation/docs/api/javascript_api_introduction.md

 });

 jwplayer("mySecondPlayer").setup({
-"file": "/uploads/example.mp4",
+"file": "/uploads/example2.mp4",
-"image": "/uploads/example.jpg"
+"image": "/uploads/example2.jpg"
 });

 &lt;/script&gt;
 </pre>

-There are two ways that we can target a player here.
+There are two ways that we can target a player:

 #### 1- Include the id of the player div:
 <pre>